 At this point, water your Neon Pothos generously – until the water runs out of the drainage holes.
 If you’re using a drainage dish to collect the water, be sure to throw it out after about an hour.
 If you leave a drainage dish with water it it, it can potentially cause root rot.

 What Soil is Best for Neon Pothos?

 Since the Neon Pothos is such a hardy houseplant, fertilizer is often unnecessary.
-However, if you want to maximize its growth as quickly as possible, a standard, balanced (20-20-20) indoor plant fertilizer will work well if applied every other month.
+However, if you want to maximize its growth as quickly as possible, a standard, balanced (20-20-20) indoor plant fertilizer will work well if applied every other month during the spring and summer.
 Even without fertilizer, expect your pothos to grow more than six feet long!

 How Much Light Do Neon Pothos Need?

-Neon Pothos is adaptable to several light conditions, though moderate exposure to bright light is ideal.
-Low light is sufficient and can be supplemented with fluorescent light if needed.
+Neon Pothos are versatile plants that can thrive in several light conditions, though moderate exposure to bright light is ideal.
+Low light is sufficient and can be supplemented with fluorescent light or a grow light if needed.
 A new plant will need some time to adjust to the lighting conditions in your home, so don’t be discouraged if your Neon Pothos drops a couple of leaves within the first few weeks.
 Ensure the Neon Pothos is away from any hot windows as the leaves may burn–– east and north-facing windows are best.
 Otherwise, a temperature of 60º to 80ºF (15º – 26ºC) is perfect.
 If you notice the leaves are losing their variegated details, the Neon Pothos is likely not receiving enough sunlight.

 Do Pothos Plants Need Direct Sunlight?